 Tools to help you file your taxes efficiently

-Starting in January 2022, any citizen or permanent resident of the US can file electronically for free on the IRS.
+Starting in January 2022, any U.S. citizen or permanent resident can file electronically for free on the IRS.

 Tax preparation tool applications from well-known brands are included in the IRS Free File program, which is only accessible through IRS and allows eligible taxpayers to use them at no cost.

-If you’re confident in doing your own taxes, Free File Fillable Forms can be used to submit tax returns by mail or online regardless of how much money you make.
+If you’re confident in doing your taxes, Free File Fillable Forms can be used to submit tax returns by mail or online, regardless of how much money you make.

 You may also like:

-As your company grows larger, the issues you face become increasingly complicated.
+As your company grows more prominent, your issues become increasingly complicated.

 I know you’re anxious about not receiving as much as you had hoped, but believe me when I tell you that we exceed your expectations.